pnoe/ruches-doc/docker/readme.txt

    -- In an internet browser : http://localhost:8080
          login : admin   password : admin

+- To stop docker and keep database and ruches program : docker-compose down
 - To stop docker and remove all : docker-compose down --rmi all -v